-EDB Stat Monitor Features
+EDB Stat Monitor features

-Enhanced Statistics
+Enhanced statistics

-This avoids issues with ever increasing counters and allows for a more manageable way to track query performance over time.
+Statistics are accumulated in EDB Stat Monitor (edb_stat_monitor) in the form of time intervals buckets.
+This behavior avoids issues with ever-increasing counters and allows for a more manageable way to track query performance over time.
+Aggregated information is stored in the bucket.

-Once the time expires, it moves on to the next bucket.
+). - Once the time expires, it moves on to the next bucket.

-Once all buckets are filled, it rewrites again from bucket 0.
+- Once all buckets are filled, it rewrites again from bucket 0.

 The information in the buckets lasts until it's time for the bucket to be recycled.